bolives-hax/neovim_nix_configs/README.md

 ## TODO

-include various nested README.md's here as their existence is almost pointless if the user forgets to look at them
+- include various nested README.md's here as their existence is almost pointless if the user forgets to look at them
+- Render the term WITH keystrokes being shown